hakyimlab/TFXcan/enformer_predict/README.md

 This folder includes scripts used to make personalized, as well as, reference predictions using ENFORMER.

 ### Information
-- [./scripts/enformer_predict_sequential.py](./scripts/enformer_predict_sequential.py) contains code that runs ENFORMER on regions in a sequential manner.
 - [./scripts/enformer_predict_batch.py](./scripts/enformer_predict_batch.py) contains code that runs ENFORMER on batches of regions.

 ### Usage
-After updating the metadata json file (see below), simply call: `python3 ./scripts/enformer_predict_{batch or sequential}.py`.
+After updating the metadata json file (see below), simply call: `python3 ./scripts/enformer_predict_batch.py`.

 ### Parameters
 The following folders/files/changes are needed: